nodrogluap/OpenDBA/README.md

 ```
 Outputs are in `output_prefix.pair_dists.txt` and `output_prefix.avg.txt`.
 See all command line options by running the program without any arguments.

+An input file can also be a tab delimited values file, with one sequence per line and a sequence label in the first column of each line (a.k.a.
+[UCR Time Series Classification Archive format](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/)).
+Specify `tsv` instead of `text` on the command line.

 ## Licensing
 This code is distributed under the GNU Public License v3.
 Please contact the author, Paul Gordon (gordonp@ucalgary.ca), for alternative licensing possibilities.